 - Super Bowl LVI – February, 2023

-Super Bowl LV marked the fourth time the Chiefs played in the Super Bowl.
+Super Bowl LV marked the fourth time the Chiefs played in the Super Bowl in their history since the AFL-NFL merger.
 However, predating the merger, they also made a championship appearance in the pre-Super Bowl era as well.

-Initially, the team we know as the Chiefs were based in Dallas and known as the Texans.
-They were one of eight founding franchises when the AFL came into existence in 1960.
+Initially, the team we know now as the Chiefs were based in Dallas and were known as the Texans.
+They were one of the eight founding franchises when the AFL came into existence in 1960.

 MORE: Who Is the Kansas City Chiefs’ Owner?
 History of the Hunt family

-Owned by Lamar Hunt, who was turned away from purchasing the Chicago Cardinals, initiated the founding of the AFL league as a resolution to the rejection.
+Lamar Hunt was originally turned away from purchasing the Chicago Cardinals of the NFL, and that rejection initiated the founding of the AFL league as a resolution to being turned away.
 He got together a group of other prospective NFL owners who had been turned down by the NFL and started the new league as a new venture.

 The Texans won the 1962 AFL Championship, defeating the Houston Oilers in the AFL Championship Game.
-Despite the team’s success, the Dallas market could not sustain two football franchises (the other being the NFL’s Dallas Cowboys), and Hunt decided to relocate the Texans to Kansas City in 1963 and the rest is history as they would say.
+Despite the team’s success, the Dallas market could not sustain two football franchises (the other being the NFL’s Dallas Cowboys), and Hunt decided to relocate the Texans to Kansas City in 1963 and the rest is history.

 What Is the Chiefs’ Super Bowl Record?